istarp/example/README.md

 * Run app using Run app button (control+R)

 ## What should be done
-Error handling
+* Error handling
-Better Logging
+* Better Logging
-Some unit tests would be nice :)
+* Some more unit tests would be nice :)